CallanHP/accs-cache-handler/README.md

 ## About Object Types
 Objects in the cache are stored serialised, and are stored without any type information for deserialisation.
 As such, when performing a get, a best-guess approach is used to determine the object type to return.

 In many scenarios, the default behaviour will likely be fine, as implicit type conversion in Javascript lets you get away with a lot, but objType can be used as a hint for how to deserialize the object if specific behaviour is required.
 If set, get will attempt to coerce the result into the specified format.
-In addition to the standard javascript object types (excluding 'function' which is not supported), objType also accepts 'array'.
+In addition to the standard javascript object types (excluding 'function' which is not supported), objType also accepts 'array', which will attempt to coerce the response into an Array if possible (using the array constructor), and 'buffer', which will return a node.js Buffer object.

 If calling functions wish to parse the response themselves, it is advised to use 'string' as the objType hint, then parse the returned string as required.

-If you want to use typed arrays, or node.js Buffers, then you can use the 'blob' object hint, and set isBlob to true on your put.
+If you want to use node.js Buffers, then you can use the 'buffer' object hint, and set isBuffer to true on your put.
 This results in the handler doing no parsing, simply putting and getting whatever has been passed to it.
 As this has no validation, it may throw unexpected errors, and has not been heavily tested.
+By default, the Buffer object which is returned is written with the 'utf8' encoding, which should be fine for binary streams.

 ## Changelog